YMCA Veggie Van

 Every week we’ll bring you the very best of what our local farmers and community has to offer!
 This may include produce samplings, featured recipes, community events, etc.

-We primarily purchase our fruits and veggies from local farmers and supplement our supply by partnering with local grocery stores.
+We now grow, purchase, and sell our fruits and veggies from local farmers and supplement our supply by partnering with local grocery stores.
+At the Mary Free Bed YMCA, we now grow produce in our green house and outside in raised farm beds that we sell on the Grand Rapids van.

 Grand Rapids Area